How to Read METAR and TAF Reports

 Each of the codes is followed by a number that describes the altitude at which the clouds occur in terms of hundreds of feet.
 Describing this in detail, our example says that there are few clouds at 1800 feet (FEW018), scattered clouts at 2800 feet (SCT028), and overcast clouds at 4000 feet and above (OVC040).

-8. Temperature and dew point (18/02)
+8. Temperature and Dew Point (18/02)

 The next part of the METAR indicates the actual measured temperature and the dew point temperature.
 While the actual temperature needs no explanation, the dew point temperature can be described simply as the temperature at which moisture starts to condense based on current humidity.

-In our example, the measured temperature is 18 °C and the dew point temperature is 2 °C. It’s also possible to report negative temperatures with an ‘M’ prefix.
+In our example, the measured temperature is 18 °C, and the dew point temperature is 2 °C. It’s also possible to report negative temperatures with an ‘M’ prefix.
 For example, a dew point temperature of -1 °C will be reported as (18/M01)

-9. Altimeter pressure (A2990)
+9. Altimeter Pressure (A2990)

 10. Remarks (RMK RAE10 P0000 T01920101)

-This part of the report contains information that the reporting station may seem relevant but does not fit into the standard parts of a METAR report.
 It can be very long or may not exist at all.
 Examples of information included in remarks include the presence of localized precipitation, hourly temperature and dew point measurements, the onset of a thunderstorm, or any corrections made to previous reports.
-Interpreting the remarks section can be tough, but it’s not as important as the rest of the information in the METAR.

 The remarks section in our example contains a good deal of information.
 It says that the rain has ended 10 minutes past the hour (RAE10), there has been no precipitation within the hour (P0000) and that the hourly temperature and dew point has been measured to be 19.2 °C and 10.1 °C.